What is bootstrapping in business? Tips and examples

 How long should I bootstrap my business?

-Most entrepreneurs bootstrap for 6 months to 2 years while establishing revenue and proving their business model.
+Most entrepreneurs bootstrap for six months to two years while establishing revenue and proving their business model.
 The timeline depends on your industry and growth goals.

 When should I stop bootstrapping and seek external funding?